Losssaw3/cyberimmune-delivery-robot/readme.md

 - `./start.sh` - starts all containers in docker-compose
 - `# ./compose.sh` - wrapper for docker-compose with configs set
 - `# test.http` - file with main api requests needed

+## Building

+Gradle multi-project builds are used.
+Packaging to docker is not classic.
+Do not try to use `docker build`.
+All services are build with single Dockerfile located in /docker.
+Firstly, build java code with gradle.
+Then use `gradle docker`, which copies global dockerfile, inserts service-specific data and puts application package near to dockerfile copy and then automatically builds image.
+All images get names in form `delivery_${gradleProjectName}`.

 ## Running